Zyron-Official/FileTree/README.md

 Paths (Generic): For cross-platform compatibility, you can allow users to provide file paths for icon images.

-## 5. Asynchronous System
+## 5. Asynchronous File System

-The `FileTree` library typically uses a thread system to perform file operations in the background.
-This ensures that the UI thread remains responsive while the operations are executed.
-The library may provide methods for controlling the thread system:
+The `FileTree` library typically uses a asynchronous system powered by Coroutines to perform core file functions(expand, collapse, loading files in FileTree) in the background thread.
+This ensures that the UI thread remains responsive while the functions are executed.

-**Initiating Loading:** You may need to start a background thread to load the initial file tree structure.

-**Pausing/Resuming:** In some cases, you might want to pause or resume loading operations.

 ## 6. Example (Android view-based)